acend/kubernetes-basics-training/content/en/docs/08/_index.md

 {{< /onlyWhen >}}

 {{% alert title="Note" color="primary" %}}
-By default, Secrets by are not encrypted!
+By default, Secrets are not encrypted!
 {{< onlyWhen openshift >}}OpenShift [offers this capability](https://docs.openshift.com/container-platform/latest/security/encrypting-etcd.html){{< /onlyWhen >}}
 {{< onlyWhenNot openshift >}}Kubernetes 1.13 [offers this capability](https://kubernetes.io/docs/tasks/administer-cluster/encrypt-data/){{< /onlyWhenNot >}}.
 Another option would be the use of a secrets management solution like [Vault by HashiCorp](https://www.vaultproject.io/).
 {{% /alert %}}